 If you remember nothing else, try to remember this – the odds are so weighted against both players having pocket Aces that you can always feel comfortable with that starting hand.
 The odds of someone else getting the same hand as you are very low, so try to feel confident knowing what it means to have whatever you’ve been dealt.
 If you can do that, you’ll be able to play from a position of strength and be able to use your knowledge to increase your odds of winning.
 See you at the WSOP!

-Poker Starting Hands – FAQs
+Poker Starting Hands – FAQ

-A: Good starting poker hands include: pairs of AA-55, AK, AQ, and AJ.
+Good starting poker hands include: pairs of AA-55, AK, AQ, and AJ.
 Those are the best starting hands, but you need a wider range than that, which can include other Broadway cards, suited connectors and suited one-gappers.

-A: The cards matter, but the hands you should play depend on your position and the players at your table.
+The cards matter, but the hands you should play depend on your position and the players at your table.